Vaibhav Taneja

-Vaibhav Taneja is an Indian-American business executive and accountant who is currently serving as chief financial officer of Tesla, Inc., since 2023.
+Vaibhav Taneja is an Indian-American business executive and a chartered accountant who is currently serving as chief financial officer of Tesla, Inc., since 2023.
 He is also the company's chief accounting officer and one of the directors of Tesla India Motors and Energy Private Limited.

 Education

-Taneja was born in India and completed his schooling from Mata Jai Kaur Public School New Delhi in 1996.Then he completed his undergraduation in Bachelor of Commerce from Delhi University in 1999.
+Taneja was born in India and completed his schooling from Mata Jai Kaur Public School New Delhi in 1996.
+Then he completed his undergraduation in Bachelor of Commerce from Delhi University in 1999.
 He received the qualified chartered accountancy from the Institute of Chartered Accountants of India in 2000.

 Career

 From July 1999 to March 2016, Taneja worked for PwC in India and the United States, ultimately holding the role of senior manager in assurance.
 In 2016, he joined SolarCity as its corporate controller.

 In February 2017, Taneja joined Tesla, Inc. when SolarCity was acquired, as its assistant corporate controller.
 In May 2018, he was promoted to corporate controller.
 In March 2019, Taneja became the chief accounting officer, replacing Dave Morton.
 He was also made the director of Tesla India Motors and Energy Private Limited based in Bangalore in January 2021.
 In August 2023, he succeeded Zach Kirkhorn as the chief financial officer.